 The Highly Capable program is subject to rules and regulations set by the District, state and federal government.
 Students in the program go through a very comprehensive identification process to make sure that they qualify as a Highly Capable student and that they have a continuous need for more challenge.

 1. How do I know if I should refer my child for eligibility testing for Highly Capable Services?
 National Association for Gifted Children provides information on informal assessments and checklists to help address this question.
 The

 2. My student is already in the BISD Highly Capable Program.
 Do current hi-cap students have to test each year?
 No. Once students are identified, they remain in the program as long as they meet the achievement criteria.

 4. How often can my child test?
-Students may only test once every 12 months.
-For an overview of the Highly Capable Referral Process, please visit the BISD Highly Capable Program website.
+Students may only test once each school year.

 5. What tests are students given?
-Students take the CogAT Full Battery assessment.
+Students take the Cognitive Abilities Test (CogAT) as part of the nomination process.
 CogAT appraises the cognitive development of students from kindergarten through 12th grade.
 The test measures the student’s learned reasoning abilities.
 Although grounded in biological processes, these abilities are developed through in-school and out-of-school experiences.

 The questions on CogAT require students to demonstrate their reasoning abilities in each of the three symbol systems most closely related to success in school: verbal reasoning, quantitative reasoning and nonverbal reasoning.

 ● The Verbal Battery assesses students’ abilities to use search, retrieval and comparison processes that are essential for verbal reasoning.